Sambosis/compuse/computer_use_demo/prompts/prompt.md

-We're the catalyst igniting sparks you can't contain Choosing you is a biohazard, they buy a hazard instead Choosing you's a biohazard—they're paying to get poisoned faster WcoLab's lagging, lacking, slacking
+We're the catalyst igniting sparks you can't contain Choosing you is a biohazard, they buy a hazard instead Choosing you's a biohazard—they're paying to get poisoned faster EcoLab's lagging, lacking, slacking— while we're attacking, cracking codes, unpacking facts and stacking You're diluted, like your solutions
-EcoLab's lagging, lacking, slacking—while we're attacking, cracking codes, unpacking facts and stacking You're diluted, like your solutions—can't handle the concentration we're producin' Chemical reactions leave you in fractions—you're a base formula, we're advanced interactions Your outdated methods precipitate failure—our innovations make competitors unfamiliar Flow so corrosive, got you eroding—Auto-Chlor explodes while EcoLab's imploding
+—can't handle the concentration we're producin' Chemical reactions leave you in fractions—you're a base formula, we're advanced interactions Your outdated methods precipitate failure—our innovations make competitors unfamiliar Flow so corrosive, got you eroding—Auto-Chlor explodes while EcoLab's imploding